nickbradley/typescript-promise-example/README.md

 ```

 Notice how the loaded order was still asynchronous.
 However, this time our **Promise.all** was clever enough to wait all promises to be finished before printing their content.
-Notice that sorting the chapters in the proper is still our responsibility and we had to use some mechanism to do that.
+Notice that sorting the chapters in the proper order is still our responsibility and we had to use some mechanism to do that.

-I' sure there might be other ways to achieve the same result.
+I'm sure there might be other ways to achieve the same result.

 I hope you liked this tutorial.
 That's all folks ¯\\\_(ツ)_/¯